uli-heller/uli-java-prototypes/perfidix-microbenchmark/README.md

 Setting the property can be done in two different ways:

 * based on standard java calls
+* based on standard java calls using a lookup cache for the setter method
 * based on commons-beanutils
 * based on spring beanwrapper